entur/ukur/README.md

 messages received from Anshar uses both stop places and quays to identify affected stops, so both must be provided to receive all messages regarding a stop (no mapping between quays and stop places in Ukur - yet...).
 Stops not following the national id format are ignored (as they never will be referenced).
+Also both from and to StopPoints must be present to receive push messages.

+LineRefs and vehicleRefs are used to subscribe on entire lines, vehicles or limit from-to messages to just those regarding one or more lines and/or vehicles.

 ### The push endpoint
 Ukur will **post** SIRI data as `application/xml` to the per subscription configured pushAddress after